SpaceSharpScripting/Documentation/README.md

 */
 searchPixelCluster([[red,green,blue],...], int tolerance = 0, int minPixelAmount = 10, int maxPixelAmount = 1000000, int startX = 0, int startY = 0, int width = -1, int height = -1)

-// Callback is executed every 10ms and runs parallel to onForever.
-// This allows to listen on keys or similar on onForeverFast and do heavy processing work in onForever onForeverFast()

 // This function searches the whole screen for enemy champs and returns them as array.
 // the return value will look like this:
 /*